-- We believe in an inclusive and gender-equal society, where people who are vulnerable are empowered and enjoy a violence-free environment that allows them to achieve their full potential and build a better future.
+- We believe in an inclusive and gender-equal society, where people who are vulnerable are empowered to enjoy their rights and live in a violence-free environment that allows them to achieve their full potential and build a better future.

 - We advocate for policies that foster gender equality and girls’ and women’s empowerment.

 Our interventions are outcome-based.
-We use the UN Sustainable Agenda as frame of reference for local, national and international actions.
+We use the UN Sustainable Agenda as frame of reference for our actions.